ddl-ryan-connor/CDISC01_Study_6.0/README.md

-# Protocol CDISC01 final reporting effort repo
+# Protocol CDISC01 Study Repo

-This repo contains the study specfic ADaM and TFL code for the CDISC01 protocol final reporting effort.
+This repo contains the study specfic ADaM and TFL code for the CDISC01 protocol.

+Each reporting effort (Interim, Ad Hoc, CSR etc.) is a branch within this repo.

 # Directory structure